Small Cell Breast Cancer

-If small cell breast carcinoma is clinically palpable, it is usually found to be a small to medium sized lump, and very firm.
+If small cell breast cancer is clinically palpable, it is usually found to be a small to medium sized lump, and very firm.
 Sometimes small cell breast carcinomas appear in the ‘axillary tail‘ of the breast.

-Mammographically, small cell carcinoma of the breast will probably appear as a discrete round mass with increased density, usually without spiculation.
+Mammographically, small cell breast cancer will probably appear as a discrete round mass with increased density, usually without spiculation.
 Some small cell breast tumors are well-circumscribed and others have ill-defined borders, possibly with microlobulations.
 These kinds of features are highly suspicious of malignancy, but cannot really be distinguished from other breast cancers such as papillary breast carcinoma, medullary breast carcinoma, or colloid breast cancer.
 Sonographically, small cell breast carcinoma will often appear as a solid hypoechoic mass with low homogeneous echoes.
 They may show mild posterior acoustic enhancement, and microlobulated contours.

 Histological features and differentiation of small cell breast carcinoma

-Small cell carcinoma of the breast is very similar histologically to pulmonary small cell carcinoma, so morphological features (form and structure of the tumor) are very important to the diagnosis.
+Small cell breast cancer is very similar histologically to pulmonary small cell carcinoma, so morphological features (form and structure of the tumor) are very important to the diagnosis.
 Cytology will typically reveal loosely cohesive cell groups of variable size, (sometimes forming into islands and nests, common in neuroendocrine tumors) and often with evidence of ‘molding‘.
 (Nuclear molding means that adjacent cell nuclei conform to one another, or ‘stick together‘).